 On average, a quarter of the geographical seats come up each year.
 The majority of the special interest seats come up together once every four years.

-Council member terms are aligned with the Law Society’s annual general meeting (AGM), which is typically held in July.
-Due to the current coronavirus (COVID-19) situation, in 2020 the AGM was held in October.
+Council member terms are aligned with the Law Society’s annual general meeting (AGM), which is currently held in October.